fredrikredin/ParticlesJS/README.md

 # ParticlesJS #

-### About
+### About this project

 Visualization of colliding particles using [p5.js](https://p5js.org/) framework.
+Click on a particle, or beside a particle, to remove it or add a new one, respectively.

 DEMO: https://fredrikredin.github.io/ParticlesJS/

-### p5.js
+### About p5.js

-> "p5.js is a JavaScript library that starts with the original goal of Processing, to make coding accessible for artists, designers, educators, and beginners, and reinterprets this for today's web.
-Using the original metaphor of a software sketchbook, p5.js has a full set of drawing functionality.
-However, you're not limited to your drawing canvas, you can think of your whole browser page as your sketch."
+> "p5.js is a JavaScript library for creative coding, with a focus on making coding accessible and inclusive for artists, designers, educators, beginners, and anyone else! ...
+Using the metaphor of a sketch, p5.js has a full set of drawing functionality.
+However, you’re not limited to your drawing canvas.
+You can think of your whole browser page as your sketch, including HTML5 objects for text, input, video, webcam, and sound."

 ### Fork
-Feel free to fork this repository & make it your own!
+Feel free to fork this project & make it your own!